ophusgroup/teaching-matsci144/text/entropy02_1st_law.md

 ### Advection

-Energy transfer through the bulk motion of a fluid is known as advection, and is governed by the advection equation:
+Advection refers to energy transfer due to the bulk motion of a fluid, governed by the equation:

 ```{math}
 :label: advection_equation